Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 Top drones for this type of work need to have Global Positioning Satellite (GPS), First Person View (FPV), stabilized gimbals, excellent cameras and even autonomous waypoint navigation.

 The drones listed below can be used to survey crops, fencing and buildings as they have terrific cameras mounted on the best stabilized gimbals.
-These drone can also build elevation models and photogrammetry maps using software such as Pix4D.
-They can also be adapted to carry multispectral sensors such as the Sequoia UAS sensor (see below) and the Canon S110 NIR.
+These drones can also build elevation models and photogrammetry maps using software such as Pix4D.
+They can also be adapted to carry multispectral sensors such as the Sequoia UAS sensor (see below).

-The DJI Phantom 4, Inspire 1 and 3DR Solo can also be adapted for the FLIR Vue thermal sensor which can output terrific data used in precision farming.
+The DJI Mavic 2 Enterprise, Inspire 1, Inspire 2 and DJI Phantom 4 can also be adapted for the FLIR Vue thermal sensor which can output terrific data used in precision farming especially in the area of irrigation management.

 DJI Inspire 1 For Multispectral Imagery